Do you wish you could do Focusing by yourself more easily?

 About Digital Downloads

-If you purchase the digital download version, you’ll receive an email after checkout with a link to download the MP3s, which you can then save to your computer.
+When you purchase the digital download, you’ll receive an email after checkout with a link to download the MP3s, which you can then save to your computer.

 *Please Note: Each purchased digital copy is licensed to one individual for personal use only.